-The FCC has the responsibility to require that utility companies rectify such problems within a reasonable time if the interference is caused by faulty power utility equipment.
+The FCC has the responsibility to require that utility companies rectify such problems in a timely fashion if the interference is caused by faulty power utility equipment.
 Under FCC rules, most power-line and related equipment is classified as an "incidental radiator."
 This term is used to describe equipment that does not intentionally generate any radio-frequency energy, but that may create such energy as an incidental part of its intended operation.